aspnetzero/documents/doc/Developing-Step-By-Step-Angular.md

 #### Creating a Modal

 We will create a Bootstrap Modal to create a new person.
-AspNet Zero uses [ngx-bootstrap](https://github.com/valor-software/ngx-bootstrap) library to create modals (you can use another library, but we will use it in this sample too).
+ASP.NET Zero uses [ngx-bootstrap](https://github.com/valor-software/ngx-bootstrap) library to create modals (you can use another library, but we will use it in this sample too).
 Final modal will be like below: